How to Build a Successful Testing Team? How to Increase and Maintain Team Motivation?

 What’s also important, check if your future colleagues possess domain knowledge, as this will make them understand customer needs, guess where the system may fail, and create relative test cases a way better than a QA engineer from another business field.

-2. See If Testers Follow the Basic QA Process
+2. See If Testers Follow the Basic QA Testing Process

 Basically, any software testing process can be divided into the following stages, and a professional tester should know and follow them without a doubt: